“If you build it, they will come” is a fantasy.

 If you intend on becoming one of those people, Twitter is best to start with on social media because you can build an audience much faster than otherwise.
 Use Twitter advanced search options to find more interesting people, or what people are talking about.

-Afterwards, look for podcasts on Spotify, Sitcher, iTunes, etc.
+Afterwards, look for podcasts on Spotify, Stitcher, iTunes, etc.

 Products: Products, Services, And Books That Exist In Your Niche